mikechen66/C-Program-Language/Readme.md

 Download sources

-Please see the [GNU website](https://www.gnu.org/software/libc/sources.html).
-After your checkout, the code with the size of 219 MB will be doanloaded into the directory of /home/user with the Linux such as Ubuntu.
+After your checkout in accordance with the following commands, the source code with the size of 219 MB will be doanloaded into the directory of /home/user with the Linux such as Ubuntu.
+Please see the commands of [GNU weblink](https://www.gnu.org/software/libc/sources.html).

 Checkout the latest glibc in development: